rehive/docs/source/includes/_users.md

 }
 ```

-Update a user's email adress.
-The email adress can be changed to be the user's primary email address.
+Update a user's email address.
+The email address can be changed to be the user's primary email address.
 The actual address cannot be updated and a new one should instead be created.

 #### Endpoint